 The Costa del Sol is paradise for lovers of haute cuisine.
-You can enjoy surprising new flavours in any of the seven Michelin Star restaurants.
+You can enjoy surprising new flavours in any of the eight Michelin Star restaurants.
 An absolute luxury only for the most exquisite tastes.

 Marbella, a Michelin Star paradise

 Marbella has the highest concentration of Michelin Star restaurants in Málaga province.
 Here you can try the delicious haute cuisine of Dani García, one of Spain's best known chefs.
-His restaurant boasts two Michelin Stars and is situated in Marbella's Golden Mile.
+His restaurant boasts three Michelin Stars and is situated in Marbella's Golden Mile.

 Skina, one of the smallest Michelin Star restaurants in the world, is tucked away in the typical Andalusian streets of Marbella's old quarter.
 With only five tables available inside booking in advance is essential.